 20. Email Cold Sign-in Leads

-Finally, you need to take all of the people who gave you their contact information and put them on a drip campaign.
-You can start with a request for feedback via email, then follow up with hot new listings.
-Just make sure you actually ask for their business in your call to action.
+Finally, it would be best to take all the people who gave you their contact information and put them on a drip campaign.
+A drip campaign is a series of pre-written emails that are automatically sent to a specific group of people over a period of time.
+You can start with an email request for feedback and follow up with hot new listings.
+Make sure you ask for their business in your call to action.
+An example of an open house follow-up email is shown below:

 21. Share All Feedback & Performance Data With the Seller

-Now that you’ve received feedback about the home, put it all together and send it to your seller.
-Apps like Spacio will give you a form to send them with the data, but you can always just write it in an email or text message along with your analysis.
+After receiving feedback about the home, put it all together and send it to your seller.
+Apps like Spacio will give you a form to send them with the data, making the process convenient and easy.
+However, you can always write it in an email or text message along with your analysis if that’s more comfortable for you.